skychatorg/skychat/README.md

 ### Live cursor visualization and mini-games

 Users can interact and play with integrated mini-games (which can be disabled in the configuration).
-Seeing each other cursors give a sense of proximity between users.
-Seeing mouse movements is the most iconic features of the SkyChat.
+Users can also see each other cursors moving in real time.
+This gives a sense of proximity between users.
+This is the most iconic feature of the SkyChat.
 ![cursor-roll](./doc/cursor-roll.gif)

 ### Cinema mode